 “She’s a saint, and the class was amazing,” he said.
 “It opened my eyes to the healthcare disparities in this country.”

-While the course provided the inspiration, there was still the matter of money.
+While the course provided the inspiration, there was still a matter of money.
 Driscoll still needed funding for his unpaid co-op with Iliaktida, a Greek organization that serves asylum seekers from war-ravaged places like Syria, Iraq, and Afghanistan.

 It was a life-altering experience for Driscoll.